RTippin/messenger-ui/README.md

 ],
 ```
 - Site name is used in our views to inject the name in the navbar.
-- Socket endpoint is used for the socket.io endpoint.
+- Socket endpoint is used for your socket.io endpoint.
 - For the web routes, you may choose your desired endpoint domain, prefix and middleware.
   - Invite join web route you can define separate middleware from the rest of the web routes, as you may want a guest allowed to view that page.
 - The default `messenger.provider` middleware is included with `Messenger Core` and simply sets the active messenger provider by grabbing the authed user from `$request->user()`.

+---

+# Using Laravel Echo Server
+- TODO

 [link-messenger]: https://github.com/RTippin/messenger
 [link-author]: https://github.com/rtippin